SAP/cf-nodejs-logging-support/docs/getting-started/02-framework-samples.md

 // Force logger to run the connect version. (default is express, forcing express is also legal) log.forceLogger("connect");

-// Add the logger middleware, so each time a request is received, it is will get logged. app.use(log.logNetwork);
+// Add the logger middleware, so each time a request is received, it will get logged. app.use(log.logNetwork);

 // Create node.js http server and listen on port